To enjoy the full Mail & Guardian online experience: please upgrade your browser

 One South African Staffie became arguably the most famous dog in the world.
-His name was simply Jock.
-Now a new book, Bull Terriers of South Africa, 1860-1999 by Colin Bohler, looks set to shock thousands of Staffie owners.
+Bull Terriers of South Africa, 1860-1999 by Colin Bohler, looks set to shock thousands of Staffie owners.
 Bohler claims that Jock who even has a camp in the Kruger National Park named after him was not a Staffie at all.
 Jock, he says, was almost certainly a bull terrier, a dog often mocked by Staffie owners as a “Chinese racing pig”.

 Bohler quotes from Jock of the Bushveld—“Jock was a bull terrier” to back his argument.
 He insists that Fitzpatrick, the son of a Cape high court judge, always told aspirant writers to write only the truth and the whole truth.
 Were Jock a Staffie, he would have written: “Jock was a Staffordshire bull terrier.”
 To strengthen the argument, Bohler says Fitzpatrick would certainly never lie to children, and dedicated Jock of the Bushveld to “the little people”.